Consensys/mythril/tests/testdata/outputs_expected/calls.sol.o.markdown

 This contract executes a message call to an address provided as a function argument.
 Generally, it is not recommended to call user-supplied adresses using Solidity's call() construct.
 Note that attackers might leverage reentrancy attacks to exploit race conditions or manipulate this contract's state.

+## Transaction order dependence

+- Type: Warning
+- Contract: Unknown
+- Function name: `_function_0xd24b08cc`
+- PC address: 779

+### Description

+A possible transaction order independence vulnerability exists in function _function_0xd24b08cc.
+The value or direction of the call statement is determined from a tainted storage location

 ## Unchecked CALL return value

 - Type: Informational